-These chicken sous vide thighs hit the sweet spot—fancy enough to impress but chill enough for a weeknight.
-Great over a salad, stuffed into tacos, served with rice and veggies, or just eaten cold from the fridge when no one’s looking.
-(No judgment.)
+Great over a salad, stuffed into tacos, served with rice and veggies, or eaten cold from the fridge when no one's looking.
+No judgment.

-Want more chicken magic?
-My version of Ninja Foodi Whole Chicken is a go-to when I want something that tastes like I've put in more effort than I actually did.
-(It works in an Instant Pot, too!)
-Or keep it low-effort and saucy with these Honey Garlic Slow Cooker Chicken Thighs.
-Oh, and if you’ve got a Blackstone?
-This Blackstone Chicken is always a hit.
+Want more chicken?
+My Ninja Foodi Whole Chicken is a go-to when I want a showstopper for almost no work.
+(Works in an Instant Pot, too.)
+Or try my Honey Garlic Slow Cooker Chicken Thighs or Greek Grilled Chicken.
+Got a Blackstone?
+Blackstone Chicken is always a hit.

 Ingredients and Substitutions